Homosexuality: Good News!

 Change in Sexual Orientation

 At least for many dissatisfied homosexual people, it is possible to make a substantial and meaningful change in sexual orientation from homosexuality to heterosexuality.
-Change in sexual orientation can be measured in terms of sexual behavior, same-sex attraction (SSA) or sexual fantasies.
-Homosexuality advocates claim that, unless such change is complete in all of these measures, the homosexual person is still homosexual and the efforts to change were unsuccessful.
-That is an unwarranted claim that defies reason.
-While examples of such a complete change are in the minority, they do exist.
+Change in sexual orientation can be measured in terms of sexual behavior, same-sex attraction (SSA) and/or sexual fantasies.
+Homosexuality advocates claim that, unless such change includes the complete elimination of same-sex attractions, the homosexual person is still homosexual and the efforts to change were completely unsuccessful.
+That is an unwarranted claim that defies logic and reason (click HERE).
+While examples of such a complete change — from homosexual to heterosexual — are in the minority, they do exist (4).
 More commonly, successful efforts to change one’s sexual orientation result in a major shift from homosexual to heterosexual in one or more of the indicators of sexual orientation.
 Many studies have reported that people have been able to achieve a complete conversion from exclusively homosexual to exclusively heterosexual behavior.
-Some studies have reported a major shift as well in SSA and/or sexual fantasies.
+Some studies have reported a major shift as well in SSA and/or sexual fantasies (4).
 While most of these individuals have not experienced a 100% reversal in all aspects of sexual orientation, they have achieved substantial and meaningful changes in their sexual orientation that enable them to live celibate or exclusively heterosexual lifestyles that satisfy their personal goals.
 For the originally dissatisfied homosexual person, that is real, substantial and meaningful change, the unwarranted objections of homosexuality advocates notwithstanding.

 Spontaneous or Adventitious Change